Neglecting our Elders: The State of Registered Persons in Nursing Homes

 SEPARATE BUT UNEQUAL

-Community notification and the stigma attached to register citizens makes finding suitable assisted-living programs extremely difficult for individuals forced to register.
-One Ohio registrant reported that he could not find a single nursing home close to his family (just south of Toledo) and was admitted to a facility in Columbus instead (roughly 140 miles away).
+Community notification and the stigma attached to Registered Persons makes finding suitable assisted-living programs extremely difficult for individuals forced to register.
+One Ohio Registrant reported that he could not find a single nursing home close to his family (just south of Toledo) and was admitted to a facility in Columbus instead (roughly 140 miles away).
 While he complained about the quality of service, conditions and the food (“I had better food in prison”), the registrant felt lucky to even have a home.

 The Dayton Daily News story reported heavy criticism of separate but equal facilities: “If a facility says we’ll take the sex offenders and we’re going to put them in our locked unit, well if the residents in the locked unit have dementia and are less able to report and prevent and defend themselves, I would think that would not be the right choice,” said Bev Laubert, Ohio’s Long-Term Care Ombudsman.
 The ACLU of Ohio said separate, locked facilities are not a practical solution because the people housed there would be kept further from their home, friends and relatives.
 Gary Daniels, chief lobbyist for the ACLU, said the offender database should be purged to eliminate the profiles of people who no longer pose a danger to others.
 “What this really calls for is a change in our statewide sex offender laws,” he said.
 “There should be allowances … flexibility in the law that allows somebody, perhaps a judge, to go back in and revisit.”